Anatomy of a Car Speaker

 The Anatomy of an Amazing Car Speaker

 Like many things in life, a speaker is only as good as the sum of its parts.
-While most speakers feature the same basic components, the materials a manufacturer uses, the quality of the construction, and the sophistication of the design can greatly impact how awesome a speaker sounds.
+While most speakers feature the same basic components, the materials used, the quality of the construction, and the sophistication of the design can greatly impact how awesome a speaker sounds.

 Focal is regarded as one of the best speaker companies in the industry when it comes to sound quality.
 Their upper-end K2 Power line includes advanced design elements and exotic materials that add up to speakers that deliver amazing audio detail.
-Here's a closer look at what makes them sound so good.
+Click on the yellow circles to get all the the details on what makes these speakers sound so good.

 Aluminum wave guide